JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: but see how there are two lines there?
 I just drew the one shape

-is starting out as a gray scale image set to neutral 0.5 gray
+NS: is starting out as a gray scale image set to neutral 0.5 gray

 JR: and it's kind of a double image

-because you see reflections
-and shadows
-and it all depends on how light affect the surface if you have light from you viewpoint you will see nothing
+NS: because you see reflections and shadows and it all depends on how light affect the surface if you have light from you viewpoint you will see nothing